Saroja (2008 film): Plot

-Ajay Raj, Ganesh Kumar, and brothers Ram Babu and Jagapathi Babu are close friends who spend a lot of time together in Chennai.
+Ajay Raj, Ganesh Kumar, and brothers Rambabu and Jagapathi Babu are close friends who spend a lot of time together in Chennai.
 Ajay is a television actor, Ganesh is a fun-loving engineering student who falls in love with every woman he sees, Jagapathi is an engineer who is married and has a six-year-old daughter, and Ram is Jagapathi's younger brother who lives with him.
 Ram is in love with Pooja, but before he has a chance to tell her, Pooja tells Ram that she is in love with Ajay.
 Pooja and Ajay eventually get engaged, leaving Ram heartbroken.
 He soon forgets his grief and has a good time with Ajay, Ganesh, and Jagapathi.
 One day, the four friends decide to go in Ajay's old ramshackle Volkswagen Samba to Hyderabad to watch a cricket match.

 Vishwanath is a business tycoon in Hyderabad who has no time for his wife and teenage daughter Saroja.
 One day, Saroja is kidnapped, and the police enter the scene, with Vishwanath's friend ACP Ravichandran handling the case.

 Meanwhile, a huge tanker lorry carrying highly inflammable and dangerous chemicals overturns on the National Highway between Chennai and Hyderabad and the four friends are stuck in a massive traffic jam.
 They attempt to take a shortcut to Hyderabad, but they end up in a dark, desolate area where their real troubles begin.

 After arguing about which direction to take at a crossroad, Ajay convinces the others to drive into a forest, receiving instructions from a stranger.
 As they proceed further, an injured man named R. Venkatraman suddenly falls on their car from above.
 Wanting to save Venkatraman, Jagapathi asks Ganesh and Ram to ask for help in a nearby building.
 Ajay, horrified by Venkatraman's bullet wounds, is even more shocked when he urges Jagapathi and Ajay to escape.
 Jagapathi, however, attempts to save Venkatraman, who repeatedly urges them to leave quickly.

 A few men arrive in a jeep and shoot at them from a distance.
 Ajay rushes to the driver's seat and attempts to flee from the area.
 Their van gets hit by the other vehicle and is overturned, throwing Venkatraman outside.
 Ajay and Jagapathi remain inside the van.
 Sampath Kumar, the leader of the gang in the black jeep, steps out of his vehicle and shoots Venkatraman after a short conversation.
 Sampath then discovers that two men (Jagapathi and Ajay) had attempted to save the injured man; he orders his henchmen to kill them.
 Upon hearing Sampath's order, Ajay and Jagapathi run for their lives.